Starlink in Alice Springs: speeds, availability & the honest verdict

 Every plan, every price, every option — measured speeds, government support, and where to buy — compared on one page.

-See the full Northern Territory comparison →Sources & method
+See the full Northern Territory comparison →Zoom out

 - Amazon Leo launch countries, terminals and thresholds — Amazon announcements and FCC filings.